The Talbot is the ideal location for keen walkers, and also those who fancy a bit of fresh air and exercise.

-Some places of interest on the route include the 161 foot tall Abberley Clock Tower which can be seen from 6 counties, the delightful Ravenshill Woodland Reserve, Birchwood Common where Sir Edward Elgar was inspired to write much of his music, and the British Camp and Iron Age Hill Fort.
+Some places of interest on the route include the 161 foot tall Abberley Clock Tower, which can be seen from 6 counties, the delightful Ravenshill Woodland Reserve, and Birchwood Common, where Sir Edward Elgar was inspired to write much of his music, and the British Camp and Iron Age Hill Fort.
 The terrain is best described as challenging in places.

-The Three Choirs Way is a 95 mile circular route between Gloucester, Hereford and Worcester through hop-yards, vineyards and orchards with a theme linking the walk to the ancient music festivals celebrated annually for over 300 years in the three City’s Cathedrals.
+The Three Choirs Way is a 95 mile circular route between Gloucester, Hereford and Worcester, through hop-yards, vineyards, and orchards, with a theme linking the walk to the ancient music festivals celebrated annually for over 300 years in the three cities cathedrals.

-The rivers Severn, Wye, Teme and Lugg are crossed as are the Marcle and Malvern Ridges and the Suckley Hills.
+The rivers Severn, Wye, Teme and Lugg are crossed, as are the Marcle and Malvern Ridges, and the Suckley Hills.
 Time permitting, it is well worth scheduling a visit to the 3 cathedrals.

 For those of you who would like to spend a few days exploring the delightful countryside of the Herefordshire/Worcestershire border, we will gladly offer advice on the local area and can provide maps to suit all abilities.